Chaz-Ortiz/ASWE-API-Project/README.md

 ## 🌐 Website Features (`/web`)

-The web interface provides an intuitive platform for non-technical users to interact with the database without direct SQL access.
+The web interface provides a platform for users to interact with the database without direct SQL access.

 ### 🔍 Search Equipment